Forget What You’ve Heard

 - Establish budgets.

-This list should obviously be longer, but the point is the venture needs to be run “as a real business” because it is a real business.
+This list should obviously be longer, but the point is the venture needs to be run “like a real business” because it is a real business.

 Finally, a bit of practical advice: